DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 cuid: cmbrs4gww000k02l98rdgbwkf
 slug: installing-proxmox-ve-on-an-intel-nuc-10
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1749598613011/87c7b086-7fb6-4a6c-83ba-dfbbfd7698ef.png
-tags: ubuntu, linux, debian, networking, containers, virtualization, virtual-machines, homelab, proxmox, serversetup, techguide, techenthusiast, proxmoxve, intelnuc, servercluster
+tags: ubuntu, linux, networking, containers, virtualization, virtual-machines, homelab, pve, proxmox, serversetup, techguide, proxmoxve, intelnuc, servercluster

 ---

-Update: Friday 14th November 2025
+Update: Sunday 16th November 2025

 ## TL;DR.

-This post is a comprehensive walk-through on how I install Proxmox VE on an Intel NUC 10.
+This post is a comprehensive walk-through on how I install PVE (Proxmox Virtual Environment) on an Intel NUC 10.
 I cover the step-by-step installation process, and tips for optimizing the virtual environment.
 This article is ideal for tech enthusiasts who want to maximize the capabilities of their Homelab by setting up a robust virtualization platform that supports both containers and virtual machines.

 > **Attributions:**
 >